Configuring CORS Headers for Mapbox GL JS via IaC

 validation {

-error_message = "Origins must be fully qualified URLs (http/https).
-Wildcards are prohibited for credential-based requests."
+error_message = "Origins must be fully qualified https URLs; wildcards break credentialed tiles."

 }